 When: Always open!

-The best pool in Mazatlan stays full of water during low tide although high tide is ideal.
 You’ll also find bars and restaurants just steps away from the pool along the malecon.
 The infinity pool is always open and totally free, however it remains one of the most overlooked Mazatlan tourist attractions.

 Ride a Vbike in Mazatlan